Saracens F.C.: 2006–07

 With Mike Ford being offered a role in the England set-up, former Leinster, Munster and Australia coach Alan Gaffney was appointed coach for the 2006 campaign.
 Among the new signings was South African, Neil de Kock, a player who was influential in the club's best season since 2000.
 Once again, Saracens were narrowly defeated by Wasps in the London double-header.

 This was to be followed by what turned out to be a good away draw at Bristol in the context of the excellent season that Bristol would go on to have, before a bonus point win was secured against the Newcastle Falcons.
 A morale-boosting run of results followed, losing only three times between October and the following March.
 No individual result could quite produce the reaction that the return of England's Richard Hill to top flight action, with supporters of both clubs giving Hill a huge ovation on his return to the pitch after 18 months of knee reconstruction, capping off his comeback with a try.

 This period also saw the long-awaited arrival of former Great Britain Rugby League captain, Andy Farrell, initially at flanker, but later at centre, the position at which he went on to take his England debut.

 With the prospect of a place in the Premiership play-offs becoming ever more real, Saracens were also progressing well in the European Challenge Cup.
 They qualified for the knockout stages as second seeds, with only an away draw at Glasgow spoiling their group stage progression.
 A further win at the quarter-final stage against Glasgow saw Saracens host Bath for the semi-final, only to lose to ultimate runners up of the competition.

 Results in the Premiership went Saracens' way, leaving them with the possibility of ending up anywhere from second to fifth as the final round of matches approached.
 After a day of games almost all of which had significant consequences in terms of positions at the top, and at the foot of the table, Saracens found themselves in the Premiership playoffs for the first time, squeezing Wasps into a rare 5th-place position, out of playoff contention.

-The campaign was to end with a heavy defeat away at Gloucester, however, overall the season represented a significant advance on those of recent years.
-After the end of the season there was to be personal success for Glen Jackson, whose league topping 400 points for the season and consistent high-level performances almost every week saw him awarded the PRA Player of the Year Award by his fellow professionals.
-On a sadder note the mercurial Thomas Castaignède, one of the most enduringly popular players at the club decided to bring his club rugby career to an end after providing many years of entertaining rugby at its best both for Saracens and France.
+The campaign concluded with a defeat awat from Gloucester, although the season overall marked an improvement compared with recent years.
+Following the season, Glen Jackson received the PRA Player of the Year Award after finishing as the leagues top socere with 400 points and maintaining consistent performances throughout the campaign.
+At the end of the season, Thomas Castaignède announced his retirement from the club rugby after playing for Saracens and the French national teams.